nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed passenger list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `find tag/female` followed by `delete 3` deletes the *1st* passenger in the results of `find tag/female` command.
-* Passengers assigned to a carpool cannot be deleted.
+* Passengers assigned to a carpool can not be deleted.
 The pool containing the passenger must be removed using the `unpool` first before deletion.
 </div>

 **Examples:**